-In this article, we take a look at the budget friendly, mass market electric SUVs currently under development, and expected in India by end 2022.
+In this article, we take a look at the budget friendly, mass market electric SUVs currently under development, and expected in India by December 2022.
 The link in the first paragraph of each vehicle leads to a detailed story on the model.

 Citroen’s second product for India is a sub-4 meter SUV, codenamed CC21.
 As spyshots show, road testing of prototypes have commenced in the country, and reports say an electric variant of the CC21 will join the lineup after the launch of its combustion engine variant, in 2021.
 Underpinned by the CMP (Common Modular Platform) designed for developing markets including the like of South America (where the CC21 will be sold), the Citroen electric car is expected with a high degree of localization, hence containing its price in the Rs 10 lakh mark.

-Hyundai Smart EV
+Hyundai AX (Hyundai Smart EV)

 Renault XBA EV

-While the COVID-19 pandemic might have pushed the launch of the Renault Kiger compact SUV and subsequent products, EVW understands there are no cancellations on launches.
+While the COVID-19 pandemic might have pushed the launch of the Renault Kiger compact SUV and subsequent products from the French brand, EVW understands there are no cancellations on launches.
 Renault India’s EV, which goes by the codename Renault XBA EV (XBA was the codename of Renault’s small car project which materialized to the Kwid), is expected to come by end of 2022, and it is reasonable to expect a clear design and colour highlights typical of an electric car while retaining the basic design formula.
 The platform is expected to be the CMF-A modified for an EV powertrain and meeting future safety regulations.

 The Kwid gets 4 electric versions in China, one of them the Renault City K-ZE.
 A lot of development for this electric vehicle came from the company’s Indian R&D center.
 A 26.8 kWh Li-Ion battery and a 33 kW electric motor gives the Chinese-spec model a range of 271 km (NEDC rated) and a top speed of 105 km/h.